How Do I Get Started?

 I’m Already Homeschooling and Want to Keep Using My Math Curriculum, Can I Still Use This Program?

 Yes!
 I have scheduled the free and high-quality MEP Math alongside Core Knowledge because my primary goal with this blog is to ensure there is an academically strong, fully-planned out, and cheap/free curriculum option available to all families.
+Once CK releases their elementary math curriculum, I will develop resources for it.

 However, if you are already using a high-quality math curriculum and it is working well for your family–please do not switch to MEP!
 As many of us veteran homeschoolers say, “If it’s not broken, don’t fix it.”
 Instead you will simply use the resources, daily schedule, etc. for the Core Knowledge curriculum to cover language arts, history/geography, and science alongside your current math program.